Ondoher/enigma/package/README.md

 ### **Methods**

+---
 `constructor(settings)`

 The constructor for the Enigma.

 #### **Parameters**
-- **settings** The settings here are for the unconfigurable options of the device.
+- **settings** The settings here are for the nonconfigurable options of the device.
     - _alphabet_ (optional) set this to a string of letters that are an alternative to the standard A-Z. Defaults to A-Z